 In September 2014, we closed a private placement of approximately \$150,000,000 aggregate principal amount of convertible senior notes due 2019 to institutional accredited investors.
-In 2017 and 2016, we repurchased a total of \$27,000,000 and \$17,174,000 in aggregate principal amount of the convertible senior notes, respectively.
-As of April 10, 2018, \$105,826,000 in aggregate principal amount remains outstanding.
+In 2017 and 2016, we repurchased a total of \$27,000,000 and \$17,174,000, respectively, in aggregate principal amount of the convertible senior notes due 2019.
+In August 2018, we issued \$44.7 million aggregate principal amount of convertible senior notes due 2021 were exchanged for approximately \$80.3 million in aggregate principal amount of the convertible senior notes due 2021.
+As of March 18, 2019, \$32,860,000 in aggregate principal amount of convertible senior notes due 2021 remains outstanding and \$125,000,000 in aggregate principal amount of convertible senior notes due 2021 remains outstanding.
 The convertible senior notes are convertible into our common stock at any time until one business day prior to their maturity.
-The initial conversion price for the convertible senior notes was \$8.125 per share of common stock (equivalent to an initial conversion rate of 123.0769 shares of common stock per \$1,000 aggregate principal amount of convertible senior notes).
-The conversion price is subject to adjustment based on cash dividends paid on our common stock and as of April 10, 2018, the conversion price is \$6.3282.
+The initial conversion price of the convertible senior notes due 2019 was \$8.125 per share of common stock (equivalent to an initial conversion rate of 123.0769 shares of common stock per \$1,000 aggregate principal amount of convertible senior notes due 2019) and the initial conversion price of the convertible senior notes due 2021 was \$6.2599 per share of common stock (equivalent to an initial conversion rate of 159.7470 shares of common stock per \$1,000 aggregate principal amount of convertible senior notes due 2021).
+The conversion price is subject to adjustment based on cash dividends paid on our common stock and as of March 18, 2019, the conversion price of each of the convertible senior notes due 2019 and the convertible senior notes due 2021 is \$6.1285 per share of common stock.
 The conversion of some or all of the convertible senior notes may dilute the ownership interests of existing stockholders and any sales in the public market of the shares of our common stock issuable upon such conversion could adversely affect prevailing market prices for our common stock.
-In addition, the existence of the convertible senior notes may encourage short-selling by market participants because the conversion of the convertible senior notes could depress the market price of our common stock.
+In addition, the existence of the convert